sorskoot/RunesOfTheDeep/Idea.md

 4. Block attacks with shield in left controller
 5. Stats and menu is on inside of shield

+### 3. Turns
+Roguelikes have a common similarity: They are turn based.
+In normal games this mechanic can be implemented as the the player can be stopped from moving after a certain points are spend each turn.
+In VR this is near to impossible.
+We could just disable teleportation, but it will be really odd if you can't use you sword or shield while it's not your turn.

+To get a slight feel of a turnbased game the turns are only applied to the enemies and the turns will just loop.
+This means that every fixed number of seconds, maybe 5 at the start (this will probably change when refining the gameplay), the enemies have a certain points to spend.
+For example, a certain enemy has 2 move points and 1 attack point.
+The enemy will spend 2 seconds moving and 1 to attack.
+The enemy will wait until the next turn and might spend them again.
+The exact durations might vary.

+Other things that might work over turns are things like things being set on fire or things being poisoned.
+If you're on fire, you'll take X amount of damage every turn.
+For example 1 heart every 5 seconds for 3 turns, unless you find water.

+Traps could follow a similar pattern, like being activated for 2 steps and off by 3.
+While looping every 5 seconds.

+### 4. Fighting
+Fighting is done with a sword.
+There are different swords, mostly for aesthetic.

+Additional properties you can add to weapons, shields, and tools found in the dungeons:

+- Elemental Affinity: Weapons or shields could have an elemental attribute such as fire, ice, or lightning.
+These attributes may deal bonus damage against certain enemies, grant status effects like burning/freezing/shocking opponents, or provide resistance against specific elemental attacks.

+- Durability: Items may have limited durability that degrades with usage.
+As the item wears out, its stats decrease until it eventually breaks and becomes unusable.
+Players will need to repair or replace damaged items.

+- Weight: Each item can have a weight value that affects the player's overall carry capacity and mobility.
+Heavier items provide better defense or damage but reduce agility or movement speed.

+- Enchantments: Certain items could be enchanted with magical properties like increased critical hit chance, health regeneration, or status effect immunities (e.g., poison resistance).

+- Set Bonuses: Collecting multiple pieces of equipment from a particular set (e.g., a matching sword and shield) can grant additional stat bonuses when used together.

+- Skill Modifiers: Equipment may modify specific skills by granting access to new abilities (such as powerful sword techniques), increasing existing skill potency (like stronger shield bashes), or reducing ability cooldowns.

+- Rarity Levels: Weapons and shields could have varying rarity levels (common, rare, epic, legendary) which influence their overall stat potential and appearance.

+- Upgrade Slots: Some items may offer upgrade slots for players to insert gems or other components that enhance the item's properties further.

+- Socketed Runes/Magical Stones: Tools found in dungeons might contain socketed runes/magical stones that give additional effects when equipped together with weapons/shields depending on the combination used.

+- Unique Abilities: Certain legendary weapons or artifacts could come with unique abilities not found elsewhere in the game - like summoning allies during combat, casting powerful spells/effects after striking an enemy a certain number of times in a row etc.

 ## IV.
 Characters